GryllsAddons/ShaguTweaks-mods/README.md

 - **Basic Chat**
 *basic-chat.lua*
 *Create General, Combat Log and 'Loot & Spam' chat boxes and setup chat channels.*
+*The mod will create and reposition the chat boxes and setup channels on every login unless disabled.*

 - **Central UI**
 *central-ui.lua*